Biodegradable trash bag

 Biogas Conversion: Certain types of biodegradable garbage bags can be used in anaerobic digestion plants to produce biogas , a renewable energy source.

 Recycling: Some biodegradable trash bag manufacturers offer recycling programs for their products.
-Trash bags can be collected, recycled, and made into new products.
+Trash bags can be collected, recycled, and repurposed into new products.

 Bioplastics are plastics made from plant-based, renewable resources.